BankPoolAmsterdam/bankpoolamsterdam.github.io/index.md

 ## 1. The Game

 1. Bank Pool (also called “Banks”) is a call shot game played with fifteen object balls plus a cue ball in the long rack game, and any nine object balls plus a cue ball in the short rack game.
 To score you are required to play a bank shot.
 The object of the game is to score a predetermined number of balls before your opponent does.
 The game is played by two, three, four or five players.
 Two players may play either a long rack or short rack game.
-For three, four or five players, the long rack game is the suggested format.
+For three, four, or five players, the long rack game is the suggested format.

 ## 2. The Rack

 1. The balls are racked as follows:
-   - a. in long rack bank pool, in a triangle and placed randomly;
+   - a. in a long rack bank pool, in a triangle and placed randomly;
-   - b. in short rack bank pool, in a diamond and placed randomly;
+   - b. in a short rack bank pool, in a diamond and placed randomly;
    - c. the apex ball on the foot spot;
    - d. the rows behind the apex are parallel to the foot string.

 ## 3. Break Requirements

-1. You begin the break with cue ball in hand behind the head string.
+1. You begin the break with the cue ball in hand behind the head string.
 There is no requirement to contact any particular object ball first.
 You must cause at least four object balls to contact the cushions and at least one object ball has to pass the side pocket or it is an illegal break.
 Any balls pocketed on the opening break are not scored and are spotted after your inning ends.

 2. All players are required to use a forceful break.
 The determination of a forceful break is at the discretion of tournament officials.
 If a break is not deemed forceful enough, the officials may issue a warning.
-A second warning will result in a foul being called and ball-in-hand awarded to the opponent.
+A second warning will result in a foul being called and cue ball in hand awarded to the opponent.
 A third instance will be considered unsportsmanlike conduct and may result in further disciplinary action under tournament rules.

 3. If your break is illegal, your opponent may:
    - a. accept the table in position, or;